 Since its opening, the Vessel has closed several times.
 During the height of the Coronavirus pandemic, the Vessel closed for social distancing.

-Tragically, between 2019 and May 2021, three people committed suicide by jumping from the Vessel.
+Tragically, in 2019 and 2021, several people committed suicide by jumping from the Vessel.
 The Vessel closed after each of these incidents, and calls to dismantle the Vessel have gotten more adamant in recent months.

 Instead of dismantling the Vessel, more security measures were put in place in order to keep it open to the public.